Here's Our Rant About monday.com Ltd. (MNDY)

-monday.com Ltd. (NASDAQ:MNDY) went down by -7.96% from its latest closing price compared to the recent 1-year high of $450.00.
-The company’s stock price has collected -2.30% of loss in the last five trading sessions.
+monday.com Ltd. (NASDAQ:MNDY) went up by 5.68% from its latest closing price compared to the recent 1-year high of $450.00.
+The company’s stock price has collected -4.23% of loss in the last five trading sessions.
 Barron’s reported on 06/10/21 that Monday.com and 3 Other IPOs Hit the Market.
 All but One Closed Up Higher.

 Is It Worth Investing in monday.com Ltd. (NASDAQ :MNDY) Right Now?